Expo is Self Sufficient or Should I Go With React Native CLI

 If you already have experience with app development or your app requires access to bare native features.
 Then go with Bare React Native.

-If you are a complete beginner then I will suggest starting with Expo to get familiar with it’s api, components and some other tips and trics.
+If you are a complete beginner then I will suggest starting with Expo to get familiar with it’s API, components and some other tips and tricks.
 After all, Expo is not but it’s a complete React Native.
 Make some app with it for better understanding to React Native and you can move to Bare React Native anytime you want.

 Let me know if there is anything I forgot or needs any improvements.
 Also you can share this post to your group or friends if you like my thoughts.